megaease/easeprobe/README.md

   http:
     ip: localhost # the IP address of the server. default:""
     port: 8181 # the port of the server. default: 8181
-    refresh: 5s # the auto refresh interval of the server. default: the minimum value of the probes' interval.
+    refresh: 5s # the auto-refresh interval of the server. default: the minimum value of the probes' interval.

   # SLA Report schedule
   sla: